Jacqueline A. Cook (Chair - Designee for the State Treasurer)

 Eligible farmers, first responders, municipalities and non-profit schools may apply for refunds of liquid fuel taxes paid.
-BF&R returned more than $24 million in liquid fuel tax refunds last year.
+The Board returned more than $20 million in liquid fuel tax refunds each year.

 Who is eligible?

 A qualified agricultural producer who uses liquid fuels – such as gasoline or undyed diesel – as part of his or her production operation is eligible to apply for a refund.
 Producers may claim fuel used to operate regular licensed vehicles as part of production within a 25 mile radius of the farm.
 Trucks, pickups, vans, and four-wheel drive vehicles, as well as machinery that requires fuel to operate, are eligible.

 Volunteer fire, ambulance, and rescue squads incorporated as a non-profit are also eligible for this refund for liquid fuels taxes on gasoline and clear diesel.
 Squads must provide a copy of their Articles of Incorporation or Charter as well as proof of liquid fuels tax payment when applying for the refund.

-Political subdivisions, non-public schools and non-profit schools may also be eligible for liquid fuel tax refunds, however the deadline for these groups to apply is March 31.
+Political subdivisions, non-public schools and non-profit schools may also be eligible for liquid fuels tax refunds, however the deadline for these groups to apply is March 31.

 - Agriculture, Volunteer Fire Companies and Ambulance Service Providers, Aviation Claim forms are mailed by the end of June (Must be postmarked by September 30).